When to Tell Your Boss You Re Interviewing for Another Job

 Managers react based on incentives and context.
 Prepare for three broad reactions and the best response to each.

-Supportive reaction
+Supportive Reaction

-If your manager responds supportively and asks how they can help, be clear about what you want—references, internal introductions, or time to attend interviews.
+If your manager responds supportively and asks how they can help, be clear about what you want — references, internal introductions, or time to attend interviews.
 Confirm confidentiality expectations if you have trust that they’ll hold the information.

-Neutral reaction
+Neutral Reaction

 If the manager is professional but neutral, accept help graciously but don’t rely on it.
 Move forward with your plan, and treat the neutral stance as a green light to manage your exit with professional decorum.

-If the manager reacts poorly—accelerating your departure, removing responsibilities, or initiating disciplinary actions—stay calm.
+If the manager reacts poorly — accelerating your departure, removing responsibilities, or initiating disciplinary actions — stay calm.
 Document interactions, request HR involvement if necessary, and lean on legal or immigration counsel if your status is at risk.
 Preserve your dignity and seek to complete as much handover as feasible.

 Negotiating Notice, Exit Logistics, and Mobility Considerations

-Propose a realistic transition plan: a prioritized project list, a knowledge transfer schedule, recommended successors, and a calendar of shadowing or training sessions.
+Propose a realistic transition plan: a prioritised project list, a knowledge transfer schedule, recommended successors, and a calendar of shadowing or training sessions.
 If you’re on an international assignment, include handover of vendor contracts, relocation paperwork, and tax or payroll contacts.

 Be aware that certain payouts may be forfeited if you resign before a bonus period or vesting milestone.
 If those payments matter, factor them into your resignation timing.
 For global moves, consider tax residency implications of your final date of employment and any cross-border payment timing.

-Interviewing While Employed: Practical Logistics (including Global Mobility)
+Interviewing While Employed: Practical Logistics (Including Global Mobility)

 Interviewing discreetly requires tactical thinking, particularly when working across time zones or planning international moves.